feliciafea/dreamlog/README.md

-# flutter_first
+# dreamlog

-A new Flutter project.
+A Flutter app alowing users to log their dreams and store the log on their respective accounts.

 ## Getting Started